Assistant Professor (on leave during the 2014-15 academic year)

 I am passionate about computation that interacts with the physical world, with emphasis on practical implementation and experimental validation of new theoretical results.
-I’ve been building circuits, machines, robots, and software systems for most of my life, and I’ve been active in the field of experimental robotics for over 12 years.
+I’ve been building circuits, machines, robots, and software systems for most of my life, and I’ve been active in the field of experimental robotics since 1998.

 In early work with Daniela Rus and others I explored and popularized the concept of self-reconfiguring robots based on cubic modules with expanding and contracting faces.
 We call this the crystalline robot.
 I have also worked on several other self-reconfiguring and modular robot systems.

 In another thread of research, I have been working with NASA since 2001 on systems for Martian and Lunar exploration, with particular attention to the problem of operating complex robots with appropriate division of function between system autonomy and human operator.

 My Ph.D. work developed a theory of virtual articulations where a robot model is intermixed with virtual kinematic links and joints.
 I implemented the core algorithms of this theory and applied the resulting software to a range of challenging problems from system-level operation and control of articulated robots with twenty, fifty, or more joints down to meso-scale issues of compliant actuation and reliable sensing.

 Since arriving at NEU my current work has focused on new perception, planning, and control algorithms for machines operating in uncertain environments.
 More broadly, my interests extend to navigating large visual datasets, novel geometric design systems, multicore and GPGPU software, and both conventional and novel user interfaces.

 Taught in: Spring 2014, Spring 2013, Fall 2011 (links to course websites).
 The grad version was topics course CS7380 in fall 2011 and CS5335 thereafter (same website).